-I will typically deliver around 40 photos, and will upload them to an online gallery where you can download for both web and print use .
+I typically deliver around 40 photos and will upload them to an online gallery where you can download them all for both social media and print use.
 You can share your gallery with friends + family who can also download the images for free.
-I can recommend some great labs to print your photos, or you can order prints directly from your gallery.
+I can recommend some fantastic labs to print your photos, or you can order prints directly from your gallery.

 You get a personal use license with your images, meaning you can share online and print as much as you desire.
 A lot of time goes into the editing of your final photos, so I politely ask that you do not add any filters when you post them online.

-Your engagement session is great practice for the big day, and I am completely open to feedback.
-Please tell me your favourite photos, and if there are any that you don't quite feel right for you, let me know so that I can avoid doing the same on your wedding.
+Your engagement session is great practice for the big day, and I’m completely open to feedback.
+Please tell me your favourite photos, and if any perhaps don’t feel quite right for you, let me know so that I can avoid doing the same on your wedding.